 Charleston Lowcountry Festivals: 6 Events for Southern Food and Fun

-The Lowcountry is an area along South Carolina’s coast that includes several popular destinations, including Charleston.
+South Carolina’s Lowcountry coast includes several popular destinations, including Charleston.
 These areas not only offer a different geography than other cities on the Atlantic Coast, but they also have distinct cultural differences.
-One of the best ways for visitors to experience Lowcountry living is by attending an event – and Charleston hosts several.
-Get ready for diverse culture, tons of food and fun for the whole family at these top Charleston Lowcountry festivals.
+One of the best ways to experience Lowcountry living is by attending an event – and Charleston hosts several.
+Get ready for culture, tons of food and fun at these top Charleston Lowcountry festivals.

 Oyster Festival (January)

 January welcomes everyone to shake the winter blues and shuck oysters.
 All 80,000 pounds of them.
 One of the largest oyster festivals in the world, Lowcountry Oyster Festival has delighted guests for over 35 years.